How to Train Your Dragon: The Hidden World (soundtrack): Recording

-The score was recorded at the Abbey Road Studios in London on October 2018.
+The score was recorded at the Abbey Road Studios in London in October 2018.
 Unlike his previous films, John used a full orchestra for this film, which consisted of 98 musicians, eight ethnic-music soloists and a 60-member vocal choir.
 Grammy-winning choral composer-arranger Eric Whitacre, whom Powell worked on Kung Fu Panda (2008), conducted the choir in various texts and translated them into Gaelic and Latin.
 The film's director Dean DeBlois and Cressida Cowell, the author of the children's book series whose writings and illustrations inspired the films, and also worked on the film adaptations as an executive producer, supervised the recording sessions.
 The one hour and thirty three-minute long music was recorded within nine days.